grantwinney/blog/content/posts/using-primary-constructors-with-classes-and-structs-in-csharp/index.md

 slug: using-primary-constructors-with-classes-and-structs-in-csharp
 summary: As part of C# 12, we got a new feature called primary constructors.
 Let's see how they work and what we can do with them.
 tags:
-  - Coding
+  - coding
-  - DotNet8
+  - dotnet-8
-  - CSharp12
+  - csharp-12
-  - CSharp
+  - csharp
 title: Using Primary Constructors with Classes and Structs in C# 12 / .NET 8
 ---
 The C# and .NET teams are always adding interesting, useful features, more frequently than ever since the norm has become annual releases.
 It's easy to lose track of [all the changes](https://learn.microsoft.com/en-us/dotnet/csharp/whats-new/csharp-version-history) though, and whenever I go back and dig around I usually find something interesting to try out.